sugarlabs/aslo-v4/README.md

    python3 -m aslo4 -i ./bundles --generate-sitemap --pull-static-css-js-html ./aslo4-static
    ```

-Both the methods mentioned with build the appstore in `aslo4-compiled` directory.
+Both the methods mentioned with build the aslo4 in `aslo4-compiled` directory.
 (The name `saas` will be changed in future) which can be overriden by using `-o` flag

-These commands will create a minimal appstore.
+These commands will create a minimal aslo4 activity library.

 > For advanced usage, see [Usage](#usage)